vega/altair/doc/user_guide/interactions.rst

     )

-First we'll create an interval selection using the :func:`selection_interval` function (and interval selection is also referred to as a "brush"):
+First we'll create an interval selection using the :func:`selection_interval` function (an interval selection is also referred to as a "brush"):

 .. altair-plot::
     :output: none